The Remarkable Life of Ibelin

 The Remarkable Life of Ibelin is a 2024 Norwegian documentary film directed by Benjamin Ree.

-The film premiered, under its original title Ibelin, on 19 January 2024 at the Sundance Film Festival where it won 2 awards in the World Documentary Competition—the Audience Award and the Directing Award.
-The film also won a Peabody Award at the 85th Annual Ceremony.
+The film premiered, under its original title Ibelin, on 19 January 2024 at the Sundance Film Festival where it won two awards in the World Documentary Competition—the Audience Award and the Directing Award.
+The film also won a Peabody Award at the 85th Annual Peabody Awards.

 Synopsis

 Mats Steen, a Norwegian man born with Duchenne muscular dystrophy, becomes increasingly unable to participate in everyday activities.
 As a result, he spends most of his time playing video games, particularly World of Warcraft.
 His parents worry that he will miss out on life, unaware of what he does in the game.

-Towards the end of his life, he starts a blog about living with the disease.
-When he dies at the age of 25, he leaves behind the password to it.
+Towards the end of his life, he starts to blog about living with the disease.
+When he dies at the age of 25, he leaves behind his password.
 His family uses the blog to announce his death, leading to various replies from his friends.
 The film tells the story of his life in the World of Warcraft guild Starlight—where he played the character Ibelin Redmoore—through animations based on the game, interspersed with retrospectives from his guild members, family, and excerpts from his blog.
 As Ibelin, Steen kept his identity and medical condition a secret, worried that other guild members would treat him differently if they knew.
 He refused to communicate outside text chat, but he still developed close relationships with other guild members.
-He was perceived as a reliable friend they could share their problems with.
+He was perceived as a reliable friend with whom they could share their problems.

-Steen's condition worsens over time, and it becomes harder for him to play the game.
-He appears more agitated, causing drama regarding his relationships in the guild, eventually leading him to lash out at a guild member.
+Steen's condition worsened over time and it became harder for him to play the game.
+He appears more agitated, causing drama with his relationships in the guild and eventually he lashes out at a guild member.
 As his condition deteriorates, he develops severe breathing difficulties and has to be hospitalised.
-The guild member he lashed out at becomes concerned regarding Steen's absence, and confronts him about it.
-He explains his condition, and his fear of others' reactions.
-The friend encourages him to tell the other guild members, and he decides to apologise to the guild about his previous behaviour, later sharing his blog with them.
+The guild member he lashed out at becomes concerned regarding Steen's absence and confronts him about it.
+Steen notifies them of his condition and expresses fear of others' reactions.
+The friend encourages him to tell the other guild members and he decides to apologise to the guild about his previous behaviour, later sharing his blog.

 Eventually, Steen dies from muscular dystrophy.
 Five guild members from abroad attend his funeral in Oslo.
-The rest gather in the game, which becomes a yearly tradition.
+The rest gather in the game which becomes a yearly tradition.
 The film ends with a shot of his gravestone, which reads Mats "Ibelin" Steen.